How Do You Win A Philosophical Debate?

 — Zahira Jaser (@ZahiraJaser) January 24, 2017

 By familiarizing oneself with the pitfalls of fallacy, one will also become familiar with Aristotle’s other lines of thinking; logos and pathos.
 Logos is the way of logic and factual debate, whereas pathos is a tactic employed by those who seek to appeal to emotion during an argument.
-Logos is effective because if used correctly, almost can’t be argued with.
+Logos is effective because if used correctly, it almost can’t be argued with.
 Logical deduction based on facts is the surest way to victory in a debate.

 - Use The Socratic Method